Application Info and Deadlines

 - Completed Rackham application

-- Statement of Purpose - The statement should be about 500 words long and tell about the applicant's academic experience to date, his or her reasons for wanting to do graduate work in Comparative Literature at Michigan, and his or her eventual career expectations.
-This statement should include an indication of the fields to be studied, e.g., major field: French; minor field: Women's Studies.
-Upload at the Statement of Purpose page.
+- Statement of Purpose - The statement should be about 500 words long and should delineate your intellectual trajectory, your scholarly plans and general interests in the humanities, as well as the reasons for choosing to apply to the PhD program in Comparative Literature at the University of Michigan.
+This statement should also include an indication of the fields to be studied, e.g., major field: French; minor field: Women's Studies.

-Upload an electronic version of your transcript(s) for each Bachelor’s, Master’s, Professional, or Doctoral degree earned or in progress through your ApplyWeb application account.
+- Transcripts – Upload an electronic version of your transcript(s) for each Bachelor’s, Master’s, Professional, or Doctoral degree earned or in progress through your ApplyWeb application account.
+If you are attending or have graduated from a Non-U.S. institution, review the Required Academic Credentials from Non-U.S. Institutions for requirements by country.
 If you are recommended for admission, the Rackham Graduate School will require official transcript(s).
 Recommended applicants will receive an email notification when the official transcript(s) are required for submission.

 International Students Only